The FIRE movement is incredibly popular.

 We all will be spending our time doing something, even during retirement.

 The question is, what would I want to do when I don’t have to work for money?

 The FIRE movement is hugely positive, as it challenges us to get rid of financial waste to pursue our dreams.
 It calls us to get into the nitty-gritty of our daily lives to figure out where we are not getting true value.

-More money will not make us happier, but making smarter financial decisions on how we spend money and time will.
+More money will not make us happier, but making smarter financial decisions on spending money and time will.

 It can be hard to get excited about the future when we are not in our early 20’s, making a substantial income, or have massive credit card debt.
-I’m delighted to see a lot of financial blogs tackling these problems when most of us are not in the best financial position.
+I’m delighted to see many financial blogs tackling these problems when most of us are not in the best financial position.

 There is no rule on how you need to spend and save money.
-You need to think about what will work best for you, and how you want to reach your goals.
+It would help if you thought about what will work best for you and how you want to reach your goals.
 Don’t feel like you have to follow precisely what other people are doing.